Kargo59/raspberry_pi_dashboard/README.md

 # Real-Time Sensor Visualization Dashboard

 An interactive educational platform designed to show students how IoT sensors work and how real-time data can be visualized.
-This project demonstrates a complete pipeline from sensor simulation through MQTT messaging to live web-based visualization.
+This project demonstrates a complete pipeline from sensor emiting data through MQTT messaging to live web-based visualization.
+Originally developed with a Raspberry Pi using distance and moisture sensors, this version includes a data simulator for easier demonstration and testing.

 ## Project Overview

 This system consists of three main components working together:

-- **MQTT Simulator** (`simulate.py`): Generates sensor data (temperature, humidity, distance, water level)
+- **MQTT Simulator** (`simulate.py`): Generates sensor data (temperature, humidity, distance, water level).
+It can easily be replaced with a real MQTT publisher, for example running on a Raspberry Pi connected to physical sensors.
 - **MQTT Subscriber** (`mqtt_subscriber.py`): Receives sensor data and broadcasts it via WebSocket
 - **Flask Web App**: Real-time dashboard that visualizes incoming sensor data with interactive SVG components